-- 1. Trauma patients in the OR will maintain a body temperature > 36°C. - 2.
-Anesthesia following major trauma will be induced and maintained with < 20% drop in initial blood pressure. - 3.
-Any incidence of awareness under anesthesia during TIVA or GETA will be documented. - 4.
-No trauma patient will experience a sustained MAP < 50 mmHg during maintenance of anesthesia. - 5.
-Patients undergoing massive transfusion will receive blood products in a PRBC: FFP: Platelet ratio approaching 1:1:1. - 6.
-Calcium chloride will be administered to hypotensive patients who have received more than 4 units of PRBC. - 7.
-Antibiotics will be administered to all patients within 30 minutes of incision. - 8.
-The anesthesia record will reflect an accurate description of the resuscitation that is undertaken in the OR.
+- 1. Anesthesia care is documented on an anesthetic record and uploaded to Theater Medical Data Story (TMDS). - 2.
+Trauma patients in the OR maintain a body temperature > 36°C during surgery. - 3.
+Anesthesia following major trauma will be induced and maintained with less than 20% drop in initial blood pressure. - 4.
+Patients undergoing massive transfusion will receive blood products in 1:1:1:1 ratio (plasma:platelets:RBC: cryoprecipitate). - 5.
+Calcium chloride or calcium gluconate is administered to patients who have received: one unit and after every 4 units of red blood product transfused. - 6.
+Antibiotics are administered to all patients prior to initiation of surgery incision.

-PERFORMANCE/ADHERENCE MEASURES
+PERFORMANCE/ADHERENCE METRICS